 At that point, there were 28 speakers.
 The next day, on Dec.
 1, she added another post to her LinkedIn page: “It’s 2021, why are you still telling us it’s hard to find Black speakers?
 We’re right here.”
 She announced that she had made the list “a permanent resource for those looking for badass speakers,” adding, “I hope you’ll add your info!”

-While the Black Speakers Collection sounds like it was a spur-of-the-moment idea, it was the culmination of years of Butler’s firsthand experience and observation.
+Neither collection was a spur-of-the-moment idea.
+The Black Speakers Collection was the culmination of years of Butler’s firsthand experience and observation.
 The reminder post about Black History Month?
-“It’s something that happens every year,” she said.
+“It’s something that happens every year,” she said in December.
 “One hundred companies come into my email inbox on January 12th, like, ‘Oh, we need a speaker.’
 And I’m like: ‘You knew this was coming.
 Every year, it comes at the same time.’
 And they wait because I think they think that they can get people at a cheaper rate, they can rush people in, they don’t have to sign contracts, all of that stuff.”

 The site also is an outgrowth of Butler’s more global observation — she constantly sees events “that are painfully short of any speakers outside of white men,” she said.
 She would ask event organizers: “Why is your panel or your conference so light in people of color or Black folks — or Black women, specifically?”
 The answer she always got was, “‘Well, I couldn’t find anyone.’”